myrrlyn/myrrlyn.net/source/portfolio.html.md

 ## Hermaeus

-Hermaeus ([source code][herm-gh], [Gem page][herm-gem]) is a scripted reddit client designed to archive posts.
+Hermaeus ([homepage][herm-myrr], [source code][herm-gh], [Gem page][herm-gem])
+is a scripted reddit client designed to archive posts.
 It operates by scraping and parsing certain index pages, then dereferencing links it finds on them to reach the content posts those pages enumerate.
 Hermaeus is capable of reformatting the downloaded text and storing it to disk; future goals include storing texts in SQL and NoSQL databases, and powering a website for public browsing of the archive it manages.

 One of my design goals with Hermaeus is to have it be usable by non-technical people, namely, the moderators of a reddit community I frequent and for whom it